Important Info for Class of 2027

 - Can help with a variety of academic issues

-- All of our faculty across campus are responsible for advising students
+- All faculty are responsible for advising students

 - When advisor assignments are made they can be viewed in the Student Center

 Planning Your First Semester of Classes